MacGorman: Irish Mac Gormáin family

 Most of the following is taken from a family history composed by Allan O'Gorman of Vancouver, British Columbia, Canada, in 1966, based largely on notes obtained from Father John Robert O'Gorman of Renfrew, Ontario, Canada, who conducted family research at Dublin Castle in 1903.
-A copy of Allan O'Gorman's document was presented to Naoise Cleary and Ger Kennedy of the Clare Cultural Centre in Corofin, Co.
-Clare, in July, 1989, by Brendan Vincent Justin O'Gorman of Toronto, Ontario, Canada, a great-nephew of Father John Robert O'Gorman.
+A copy of Allan O'Gorman's document was presented to Naoise Cleary and Ger Kennedy of the Clare Cultural Centre in Corofin, County Clare, in July, 1989, by Brendan Vincent Justin O'Gorman of Toronto, Ontario, Canada, a great-nephew of Father John Robert O'Gorman.

 According to Keating, the Mac Gormáin family descended from the chieftains of the Uí Bairrche.
-The family lived in Leinster and held the lands of Slievemargy in present-day Co Laois and lands near Carlow.
-The family was forced from the lands with the arrival of the Normans and moved into Monaghan.
+The family lived in Leinster and held the lands of Slievemargy in present-day County Laois and lands near Carlow.
+The family was forced from the lands with the arrival of the Normans and moved into County Monaghan.
 According to James Frost, the family was likely driven from the lands by the Norman lord Walter de Riddlesford, who became the master of Carlow at around this time.
-A poem, written by Maoelin Oge MacBrody (the MacBrodys were the ollaves of the Uí Bairrche), states that after the Mac Gormáin family was driven from its lands a group of them made for Ulster and another made westwards towards Daire Seanleath in Uaithne Cliach (Uaithne Cliach is the modern barony of Owney, in Co Limerick).
+A poem, written by Maoelin Oge MacBrody (the MacBrodys were the ollaves of the Uí Bairrche), states that after the Mac Gormáin family was driven from its lands a group of them made for Ulster and another made westwards towards Daire Seanleath in Uaithne Cliach (Uaithne Cliach is the modern barony of Owney, in County Limerick).
 The family then settled in lands controlled by the O'Briens, settling in the area of Ibrackan.
 The Mac Gormáin family of Ibrickan were known in the 15th century for their wealth, hospitality and their patronage of the Gaelic poets.
 The first of the family to settle in Munster was Murtagh, son of Donogh.
-The chiefs of the family held parts of the lands of Moyarta and Ibrackan in Co Clare.
+The chiefs of the family held parts of the lands of Moyarta and Ibrackan in County Clare.
 A branch of the family were hereditary marshalls to the O'Briens and held lands in Clare.
 The family is listed as one of the septs of Thomond in 1317.